Paketov/Huawei_U8860_4.0.3_overclock/README.md

 Next if you enter command "dmesg", dmesg return for you current table frequency.
-And next in created psevdo files you can change frequencys and voltage processor settings.
+And next in created psevdo files you can change frequencies and voltage processor settings.